acl-services/paprika/packages/ListBoxBrowser/README.md

 To help you to sync your data with the newest options, the ListBoxBrowser provides you with some tools to make it easier:

 A Subcomponent `<ListBoxBrowser.Browser isLoading />` which lets you set the right column into a pending state.
-And a `ListBoxBrowser.findOption(data, fn)` which helps you in finding an option in your data so you can modify it.
+A `ListBoxBrowser.findOption(data, fn)` which helps you in finding an option in your data so you can modify it.

 ```js
 export default function App(props) {